The general linear 2-groupoid: Representations as pseudo-functors

 By means of the exponential law, a Lie groupoid representation can be described as a Lie groupoid morphism into the {\bf general linear groupoid} (see eg. \cite{dh})

 whose objects are the fibers of $E\to M$ and whose arrows are isomorphisms between fibers.
 In the case of a pseudo-representation we still have a smooth map $G\to GL(E)$ between the arrow spaces, compatible with source and target but that may fail to preserve the multiplication.
-This viewpoint allow ones to treat representations as maps, and it is specially useful when dealing with differentiation and integration.
+This viewpoint allows one to treat representations as maps, and it is specially useful when dealing with differentiation and integration.

 Lie groupoid representations turn out to be very restrictive.
-A convenient generalization, is that of a {\bf representations up to homotopy} of a Lie groupoid $G$ over a graded vector bundle $V=\oplus V_i$.
+A convenient generalization, is that of a {\bf representation up to homotopy} of a Lie groupoid $G$ over a graded vector bundle $V=\oplus V_i$.
 It is defined as a degree 1 differential $D$ on a space of sections $\Gamma(NG,V)$ of $V$ over the nerve of $G$ inducing a graded module structure.
 By decomposing $D=\oplus D_i$ into bi-homogeneous components, we can reinterpret $D$ as a pseudo-representation over a complex $(V,\partial)$ with homotopies controlling its associativity.
 See \cite{ac,dho,mt} for further details.
 We recall here the 2-term case, the simplest new case, using an homological convention.